 As in baseball, it is the most difficult skill to execute – witness Colin de Grandhomme’s errant knuckleball soaring over the heads of batsman and keeper in Delhi or Joffra Archer’s unfortunate beamer to Anrich Nortje at Centurion.
 Andrew Tye, probably the finest practitioner of the art in international cricket, whose bowling strategy is based on varieties of slower deliveries, spent years perfecting the ball.
 Patience paid off, no more so than in 2017 when he took 4 for 22 in the Big Bash – including a hat-trick – all from knuckleballs.

 One would guess that, like the switch-hit or ramp-shot, the knuckleball is on its way to becoming just part of the fabric of game.
-Though the difficulty in its execution may limited its expert practitioners to the most skilful few.
+Though the difficulty in its execution may limit its expert practitioners to the most skilful few.
 An American import at the exact same time that it disappears into the shadows of the American game.